InsightScout - find people already asking

 Tell us what you're building.
 We’ll figure out where the conversations live and start surfacing them.

-Every source feeds the same pipeline.
-Here's what we watch and where each one delivers the strongest signal.
+Every source feeds the same daily search.
+Here's what we watch and where each one is strongest.

-These threads are also training data for ChatGPT, Gemini, Perplexity, Claude, and AI Overviews — your community visibility today is your AI visibility tomorrow.
+These conversations are also part of what ChatGPT, Gemini, Perplexity, Claude, and AI Overviews can read.
+Your community visibility today is your AI visibility tomorrow.

 Simple plans.